Invariant spanning trees for quadratic rational maps: Proof of Theorem A

 \subsection{Cyclic sets and pseudoaccesses}

 Recall Theorem A. We are given two quadratic Thurston maps $f$, $g$ with invariant spanning trees $T_f$, $T_g$.
 There is an isomorphism $\tau:T_f\to T_g$ of ribbon graphs that conjugates $f$ with $g$ on $V(T_f)\cup C(T_f)$ and maps critical values to critical values.
+Also, $\tau$ extends to a germ of $f^{-1}(T_f)$ at each point of $C(T_f)$ so that the extension still preserves the cyclic order of edges around any vertex, and still takes the dynamics of $f$ to the dynamics of $g$.
 We want to prove that $\tau$ extends to a Thurston equivalence between $f$ and $g$.

 Modify the trees $T_f$, $T_g$ by adding to their vertices the critical points of $f$ belonging to $T_f$, $T_g$, respectively.
 We will write $\ol T_f$, $\ol T_g$ for the modified trees.
 These are also ribbon graphs.
 Note that $\tau$ takes the vertices of $\ol T_f$ to the vertices of $\ol T_g$.
 Moreover, $\tau$ induces an isomorphism of ribbon graphs.